Thebowers89/clusterproject/README.md

 - Ending point
 - Chunk size

 The start and endpoints in the context of the **server** are considered the global start and endpoints.
-When the **server** distributes instructions, local start and endpoints are given as to not have duplicate jobs and to not have long response times in calculating data.
+When the **server** distributes instructions, local start and endpoints are given to the **clients** as to not have duplicate jobs and to not have long response times in calculating data.

 ### Client instructions